rcrowther/django-img/README.md

          etc.

-null=True and blank=True means you can delay adding an image until later.
+null=True and blank=True means users can delay adding an image until later.
 And related_name='*' means that Images will not track the models you are creating.
 See Django documentation of model fields for more details.

 Only use models.CASCADE if you are sure this is what you want.
-It means, if an image is deleted, your model that carries the image is deleted too.
-This is usually not what you want.
+It means, if an image is deleted, the model that carries the image is deleted too.
+This is not usually what you want.

 #### Choosing between the two